learnbyexample/py_regular_expressions/py_regex.md

 # this solution fails because 0* and \d{3,} can both match leading zeros
 # and greedy quantifiers will give up characters to help the overall RE succeed
+# re.findall gives you all the matched portions as a list of strings
 >>> re.findall(r'0*\d{3,}', numbers)
 ['314', '001', '00984']

 # here 0*+ will never give back leading zeros
 >>> re.findall(r'0*+\d{3,}', numbers)
 ['314', '00984']
 # workaround if you can only use greedy quantifiers
 >>> re.findall(r'0*[1-9]\d{2,}', numbers)
 ['314', '00984']